efeefe/is/sites/is.efeefe.me/pages/03.stuff/blog.md

 > ## My Stuff

-Ideas, reflections, musings, and works.
-See also a list of my [lectures, talks and presentations](lectures-talks-presentations).
+A carrier bag filled with ideas, reflections, musings, and works.
+See also a list of my [lectures, talks and presentations](lectures-talks-presentations) and an ever-growing [link collection](https://links.efeefe.me/).